-David Trejo's research focuses on the design and development of materials and systems for efficient construction processes and products.
+Professor David Trejo's research focuses on the design and development of materials and systems for efficient construction processes and products.
 His interests focus on the design and development of systems that allow for accelerated and durable construction.
 Specific research projects have included development of precast overhang systems for safe, rapid, and durable bridge construction, assessment and modeling of segmental, post-tensioned bridges exhibiting strand corrosion, development of refractory materials for NASA’s launch complex, modeling and performance assessment of glass fiber-reinforced polymer (GFRP) concrete reinforcement, and many others.
-His teaching interests include heavy civil construction methods and processes, cementitious materials and systems, rapid and durable construction.
+His teaching interests include heavy civil methods and processes, cementitious materials and systems, and durability of infrastructure systems.
 With almost 10 years of experience in the field, Dr. Trejo brings real-world applications into the classroom.

 Jason Weiss' research and teaching focus are on value-added cement and concrete materials.
 His research team has developed innovative solutions to reduce concrete cracking through mixture design, shrinkage-reducing admixtures, and internal curing.
 They have been strongly involved in developing critical saturation models for freeze-thaw performance of concrete as well as providing specifications to reduce deicing salt damage.
 They have used electrical resistivity and the formation factor for assessing transport properties in concrete and developing models to predict the service life of concrete elements.
 Many of these tools have been adopted in the AASHTO R-101 performance specifications.
 The research team has fundamentally advanced carbon dioxide reduction.
 They have led studies on portland limestone cement that have been pivotal for their adoption and worked to develop the pozzolanic reactivity test (PRT) to develop quantitative methods to evaluate alternative SCMs and use them to optimize concrete mixtures.
 They are also actively involved in carbonation reaction research.